 Maheshtala West Bengal, India Travel Guide

 Choosing the right time for your trip to Maheshtala, West Bengal, greatly shapes your experience.
-The region features a tropical wet-and-dry climate, marked by three distinct seasons.
+The region features a tropical wet-and-dry climate, distinguished by three distinct seasons.
 Each season has different advantages and challenges for visitors.

 Heavy rain and potential waterlogging.